phantomcurve/bird-neighbors/README.md

 # Meet Your Bird Neighbors

-#### _A web-based application which takes a zip code from the user and returns a recently sited local bird as well as recordings of that bird's songs and calls._
+#### _A web-based application which takes a zip code from the user and returns a recently sighted local bird as well as recordings of the bird's songs and calls._

 #### By **Alex Bertotto, Smita Raj, Tim Roth, Marni Sucher and Jessica Williams**